-The ability to predict mesoscale structure based on the various attributes of nanoparticles, particularly particle size, size distribution, aspect ratio, and chemical functionality, is necessary to understand and potentially tailor the physical response of multi-functional materials.
-Recently, molecular-scale modeling approaches have indicated that simple estimates of particle shape and local order in a fluid are sufficient to predict various categories of structural order for many convex polyhedral [Damasceno Science 2012; 337 (6093):453-7].
-However, these discontinuous nano-scale modeling approaches implicitly assume local constitutive relationships that may introduce considerable error if interfacial interactions or non-local coupling between mechanical fields are present.
+However, these discontinuous nano-scale modeling approaches implicitly assume local constitutive relationships.
+Or, to try and take some of the jargon out, the methods rely on basic equations developed from larger-scale systems that are not necessarily relevant on the nanoscale.
+This can be the source of considerable error if interfacial interactions or non-local coupling between mechanical fields are present.
 Extensive experimental investigations have been attempted, but little detail on the fundamental physics of the nanoparticles is possible because of challenges in achieving reproducible properties of an ensemble of individual nanoparticles.

 Quantum Dots and Energy States

 Alivisatos AP.
 Semiconductor Clusters, Nanocrystals, and Quantum Dots.
 Science.
 1996; 273:993-37.

 Kagan C, Murray C, Nirmal M, Bawendi M. Electronic Energy Transfer in CdSe Quantum Dot Solids.
 Physical Review Letters.
 1996; 76(9):1517-20.

 Artemyev M, Bibik A, Gurinovich L, Gaponenko S, Woggon U. Evolution from Individual to Collective Electron States in a Dense Quantum Dot Ensemble.
 Phys Rev B. 1999; 60(3):1504-6.